With such an enormous collection of islands in Southeast Asia to choose from, as a traveller – how do you know where to start?

 4. Koh Tao, Thailand

 Known as ‘Turtle Island,’ Koh Tao is the main scuba diving destination in Thailand.
-The white, sandy beaches and turquoise waters will provide full relaxation, whether you’re diving into the colourful reefs or spending your time enjoying the restaurants and nightlife of Koh Tao.
+The white, sandy beaches and turquoise waters will provide full relaxation, whether you’re diving into the colourful reefs, snorkeling in shallow waters or spending your time enjoying the restaurants and nightlife of Koh Tao.
 Let the island’s seascapes entertain you.
-Check out some of the diving opportunities in Koh Tao here.
+Check out some of the diving opportunities in Koh Tao here or book your space on a Koh Tao snorkeling tour.

 3. Gili Trawangan, Indonesia – 3rd Place